Triston Casas Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Triston Casas (.357 on-base percentage in past 10 games, 82 points above season-long percentage), take on starting pitcher Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 6:35 PM ET.
+The Boston Red Sox, including Triston Casas (.381 on-base percentage in past 10 games, 95 points above season-long percentage), take on starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 1:05 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Orioles.

 Triston Casas Game Info & Props vs. the Orioles